 What does the CE mark do?

-It removes Technical Barriers to Trade, enables manufacturers to declare a high level of performance and allows products to be placed on the EU-27 Single Market (i.e. when a contract of sale has been agreed for a product).
+It removes Technical Barriers to Trade, enables manufacturers to declare a high level of performance and allows products to be placed on the EU Single Market.
+In doing so it enables the free movement of goods throughout the EU Single Market.

-- Affix the CE mark
+- Be marked with the CE mark